covcom/304CEM/book/01 Intro to NodeJS.md

 5. create a **remove** option so an item such as *cheese* can be removed using the syntax `remove cheese`.
 You may need to use the [`Array.splice()`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/splice) method.
 6. The current version is case sensitive.
 Modify the code so that items are converted to lowercase before being added or searched for.
 You will need to use the [`String.toLowerCase()`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/String/toLowerCase) method.

+## 3 Data Types

+JavaScript is a _loosely typed_ language which means you don't declare a data type, it will be automatically determined when a value is assigned.
+This is sometime referred to as _duck typing_.
+There are six primitive data types that you should be familiar with, these are:

+- `Number`: This is used to represent both floating point and integer values.
+- `String`: This is used to represent textual data and consists of a set of 16 bit elements with each element occupying a position referenced by an index, with the first character at index 0.
+- `Boolean`: This represents a boolean state and can have only two possible values, `true` or `false`.
+- `Null`: This represents the intentional absence of a value.
+It can contain only one value, `null`.
+- `Undefined`: This represents a variable that has not been assigned a value.
+- `Symbol`: This is a token representing a unique ID and are created using the `symbol()` function.
+They are new in ECMA6.

 ## 3 Modular Code